Carnacky79/restaurant-test/README.md

 # table-reservation
-A simple NodeJS table reservation backend API, using Express, Knex and MySQL
+A simple NodeJS restaurant reservation backend API, using Express, Knex and MySQL